-- Place next waffle on top and spread on a generous layer of the raspberry jam or preserves.
+- Place the next waffle on top and spread on a generous layer of the raspberry jam or preserves.
 Repeat until you have a stack of waffles.

-- Place raspberries on the top waffle and sprinkle Confectioners (powdered) Swerve Sweetener on top of fruit.
+- Place raspberries on the top waffle and sprinkle Confectioners (powdered) Swerve Sweetener on top of the fruit.
 Serve and enjoy!